Magnetic Polarisability of Octet Baryons via Lattice QCD: Background Field Implementation

 such that a field corresponding to integer $k_d = 1$ is oriented in the negative $\hat{z}$-direction.

-While in principle the fermion propagator source can be placed anywhere within the spatial volume, one obtains the optimal signal to noise in the baryon correlation functions when the source is placed at the origin of the electromagnetic potential \cite{primer2014magnetic}.
-Hence as one increases statistics by considering many spatial source positions on a single gauge field, we cycle the selected fermion source to the (0,0,0) position by periodic circular shifts of the gauge field.
-Then the magnetic field is introduced as a phase on the gauge field links as described above.
+While in principle the fermion propagator source can be placed anywhere within the spatial volume, one obtains the optimal signal-to-noise ratio in the baryon correlation functions when the source is placed at the origin of the electromagnetic potential \cite{primer2014magnetic}.
+Hence, as one increases statistics by considering many spatial source positions on a single gauge field, we cycle the selected fermion source to the (0,0,0) position by periodic circular shifts of the gauge field.
+Then the magnetic field is introduced as a phase on the gauge-field links as described above.